 You will be asked to hold your breath and be very still while the image is being taken, and you may be asked to stay still in an awkward position for a few minutes.

 You should tell your physician and the technologist if you think you may be pregnant.

 Some diagnostic X-rays require an injection of contrast material or a special dye.
 The amount of time your procedure will take depends upon the type of procedure.
 Times will vary according to the type of procedure you are having.
 For example, most diagnostic X-rays last 5 to 15 minutes while a small bowel procedure can last several hours.

 When your procedure is complete, you may be asked to wait while the technologist checks the images to be sure they are accurate.
-You may resume your normal daily activities immediately following your diagnostic X-rays in Atlanta at DeKalb Medical.
+You may resume your normal daily activities immediately following your diagnostic X-rays at DeKalb Medical.

 Your physician may contact DeKalb Medical to schedule your diagnostic X-ray or fluoroscopy test for you or you may be asked to schedule your own procedure.
-If you need to schedule your own procedure, call 404.501.2660.
+If you need to schedule your own procedure, call 404.501.SCHD.
 For some X-rays, you may walk into the facility with your physician’s orders for the test without an appointment.

 If your X-ray will be performed at the Diagnostic Imaging Center at DeKalb Medical at North Decatur,